ducha-aiki/pydegensac/README.md

 pip install pydegensac
 ```

+Or clone or download this repository, set the path to BLAS and LAPACK dir in the CMakeLists.txt
-Or clone or download this repository and then, from within the repository, run:
+I used the LAPACK binaries from here - just download and unpack https://packages.msys2.org/package/mingw-w64-x86_64-lapack?repo=mingw64 ) and then, from within the repository, run:
 ```bash
 python3 ./setup.py install
 ```